gxzhao1/web/_pages/my-portfolio.md

 toc: true
 toc_sticky: true
 toc_label: "Projects by Skills"

+feature_row:
+  - image_path: /assets/images/unsplash-gallery-image-1-th.jpg
+    alt: "placeholder image 1"
+    title: "Placeholder 1"
+    excerpt: "This is some sample content that goes here with **Markdown** formatting."
+  - image_path: /assets/images/unsplash-gallery-image-2-th.jpg
+    alt: "placeholder image 2"
+    title: "Placeholder 2"
+    excerpt: "This is some sample content that goes here with **Markdown** formatting."
+    url: "#test-link"
+    btn_label: "Read More"
+    btn_class: "btn--inverse"
+  - image_path: /assets/images/unsplash-gallery-image-3-th.jpg
+    title: "Placeholder 3"
+    excerpt: "This is some sample content that goes here with **Markdown** formatting."
+  - image_path: /assets/images/unsplash-gallery-image-3-th.jpg
+    title: "Placeholder 3"
+    excerpt: "This is some sample content that goes here with **Markdown** formatting."
+  - image_path: /assets/images/unsplash-gallery-image-3-th.jpg
+    title: "Placeholder 3"
+    excerpt: "This is some sample content that goes here with **Markdown** formatting."

 ---

+{% include feature_row %}

 This page is still work in progress.
 While it hosts many sample work of mine, navigate the projects *by categories using the panel on the left*, or *by skills using the panel on the right*.